How firms design for growth that compounds

 Scalability is not a capability firms build directly.
 The three preceding articles showed what produces it: resilience, agility, and data trust, each built on a shared foundation and reinforcing the next.
 This article sets out the architectural decisions that determine whether a firm captures that compounding effect or loses it to friction: consolidating onto a shared core, treating data integrity as infrastructure, and directing recovered capacity toward the investment process.
 Firms that make those decisions early find that each new addition costs less than the last.

-Storebrand Asset Management, a SimCorp client, nearly tripled its assets under management in a decade without growing its operations team because it built the architecture before the growth arrived.
+Storebrand Asset Management, a SimCorp client, more than tripled its assets under management in a decade without growing its operations team because it built the architecture before the growth arrived.

 Growth compounds by design